bluehyperX/Battlefield/readme.md

-This is a AOS assignment for simulating a battlefield using gRPC in Python.
+This is a simulation of a battlefield using gRPC in Python.

-#### Team Members:
+#### Explaination:

-1. Sparsh Kumar 2022H1120293P
-2. Shubham Shrivastav 2022H1120283P
+1. M soldiers are randomly positioned on an NxN battlefield with assigned speeds (0-4).
+One soldier is randomly designated as the Commander.
+2. Every t seconds, missiles strike specific coordinates, creating deadly red zones with varying radii.
+The Commander alerts soldiers of incoming missiles.
+3. Soldiers can move up to their speed value to adjacent blocks to avoid missile impacts.
+They die if they can't escape the red zone in time.
+4. If the missile hits the Commander, a new one is randomly selected from all the living soldiers.
+5. After T time, the battle is won if more than 50% of soldiers are alive.

 #### Files:
 1. battle_commander.py - Contains the logic for the battlefield commander.